Rithika-123/Assignments/README.txt

-My name is Rithika rao
+My name is Rithika rao boinpally and Rithika